strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 Assuming that the Kafka brokers have topic auto creation enabled, we can start immediately to send messages through the `/topic/{topicname}` endpoint exposed by the HTTP bridge.

-The HTTP request payload is always JSON but the message values can be JSON or binary (encoded in base64 because you are sending binary data in a JSON payload so encoding in a string format is needed).
+The HTTP request payload is always a JSON but the message values can be JSON or binary (encoded in base64 because you are sending binary data in a JSON payload so encoding in a string format is needed).

 ```shell
 curl -X POST \